qualiaMachine/Intro_GCP_for_ML/episodes/03-Notebooks-as-controllers.md

 > Persistent Disks can be resized anytime without downtime, so it’s best to start small and expand when needed.

+#### Deletion behavior
+The 'Delete to trash' option is **unchecked by default**, which is what you want.
+When left unchecked, deleted files are removed immediately, freeing up disk space right away.
+If you check this box, files will move to the system trash instead — meaning they still take up space (and cost) until you empty it.

+> **Keep this unchecked** to avoid paying for deleted files that remain in the trash.

 #### Cost awareness
 Persistent Disks are fast but cost more than Cloud Storage.
 Typical rates: